terrywang/vagrantboxes/archlinux-x86_64.md

     * Security hardened OpenSSH SSH client configuration can be found in `~terry/.ssh/config`.
 See -> [Secure Enhannced OpenSSH client configuration](https://gist.github.com/terrywang/a4239989b79d34f4160b) for information.
     * `sysstat` with `SADC_OPTIONS="-S XALL"` set in `/etc/conf.d/syssat`.
     * `pacman` 5.2 switched compression algorithm from `xz` to `zstd` for faster compression and decompression, while maintaining a compression ratio comparable with `xz`.
 Default package file extension is `.pkg.tar.zst`.
-    * Since `systemd` 243 `systemd-resolved` has been configured for DNS Privacy using DNS over TLS (DoH).
+    * Since `systemd` 243 `systemd-resolved` has been configured for DNS Privacy using DNS over TLS (DoT).
 However, the service is NOT enabled by default due to `systemd-resolved`'s limited `resolvconf` interface.
 To enable, `systemd-resolvconf` needs to replace `openresolv`.

 ## Basic Software